 - representing market participants in inquiries led by FERC Enforcement’s Division of Analytics and Surveillance

-- providing FERC, RTO/ISO, and CFTC compliance advice to utilities and trading firms
+- providing FERC, RTO/ISO, and CFTC compliance advice to utilities, generators and trading firms

 - representing energy-sector clients in antitrust and energy-related litigation

-- providing anti-market manipulation training to natural gas and power trading companies
+- providing anti-market manipulation and FERC compliance training to natural gas and power traders, generators, and natural gas pipelines

-- advising market participants in connection with FERC self-reports
+- representing market participants in connection with FERC self-reports

 - conducting due diligence and providing compliance guidance in connection with client investments in energy firms